Electrical Safety: Low Voltage Directive (LVD)

 For further information on low-voltage electrical equipment.

-NEW LEGISLATIVE FRAMEWORK (NLF) ALIGNMENT PACKAGE: Commission Proposal for a Directive of the European Parliament and of the Council on the harmonisation of the laws of the Member States relating to the making available on the market of electrical equipment designed for use within certain voltage limits
+The new LVD Directive 2014/35/EU of the European Parliament and of the Council of 26 February 2014 on the harmonisation of the laws of the Member States relating to the making available on the market of electrical equipment designed for use within certain voltage limits (recast) (all languages), aligned to the New Legislative Framework, will be applicable from 20 April 2016.